avioconsulting/mule-groovy-testing/README.md

     ['global.xml': 'global-test.xml',
      'foo.xml'   : null]
 }

+// this will provide a way to control which property values are set
+// for your test. non-encrypted and encrypted property elements are not
+// automatically excluded by the framework.
+A common pattern is
+// to put all the property loads in 1 XML file (global.xml)
+// and then sub out that file as shown above
+@Override
+Map getStartUpProperties() {
+    // you can also load a file here if you want
+    [
+            'some.username': 'foo',
+            'secure::password': 'somepassword'
+    ]
+}
 ```

 The philosophy here is to rely on the Mule artifact descriptor, which should have the right entries (that's what matters for the real engine) and have test code modify it rather than creating a new set of files to import.